Are you looking for funding sources to help advance your creative practice, teaching, research, or community engagement?

 Community Engagement Prospectus

-Community Engagement Submittable Application
+Community Engagement Grant Application

 The Grant for Faculty Research and Creative Development provides funding up to $5,000 to help faculty initiate significant projects or advance larger-scale creative, academic, and scholarly projects.